MastMind/MineTunnel/README.md

     key : "abcd"
 }
 ```
 The `encryption_params` is a very specific value.
-It is necessary parameter when added the parameter `encryption`.
-The value's format depends of the choosen `encryption` and the JSON's object in value will parsing by encryption plugin.
+It is necessary parameter if the parameter `encryption` is added.
+The value's format depends of the choosen `encryption` and the JSON's object in value will be parsed by encryption plugin.
 Here the xor plugin is using and it requires `key_length` and `key` parameters.
-See more detailed information about the loaded encryption plugin for correct configuring.
+See more detailed information about the loaded encryption plugin for the correct configuring.